rodibidably/git-tools/README.md

 - **Deep Lookup** (default = off) - Will look for Git repos recursively within the directory tree (does not search sub folders under a Git repo).
 Can be slow for large directory trees

 #### ToDo:
-- Make git-summary run as a background process and give a progress bar / status
 - Cleanup Status, to be easier to read
   - Split Status into individual values for Counts?